-

 Creative tactics for social change: A number of examples of fun, empowering and engaging actions incorporating a creative approach.

 Information about How to Make Trouble and Influence People, including reviews of the two editions.
-The book offers an alternative history of Australia, chronicling how it “has progressed by a series of little rebellions”.
+The book offers an alternative history of Australia, chronicling how it โhas progressed by a series of little rebellionsโ.

-Formed in 1979, Billboard Utilising Graffitists Against Unhealthy Promotions (BUGA-UP) made its mark on hoardings around the nation.
-By revising advertising slogans and disrupting tobacco-sponsored events, the group revealed the true cost of tobacco and alcohol company deception.
+Formed in 1979, Billboard Utilising Graffitists Against Unhealthy Promotions (BUGA-UP) rapidly made its mark on hoardings around the nation.
+By cleverly revising advertising slogans and disrupting tobacco-sponsored events, the group revealed the true cost of tobacco and alcohol company deception.
+Having racked up numerous fines and arrests BUGA-UP formally wound up in 1994.